The Most Important Things to Know About Type 2 Diabetes

 A: “Sustained high glucose can cause a bunch of problems, so many doctors will pull the trigger and start you on medication right away,” says Marrero.
 “But it’s not unreasonable to tell your doctor that you want to try to lose a certain amount of weight and come back and be tested again before starting medication.
 If you do lose weight and still aren’t controlling glucose adequately, your doctor can always start you on medication then.”

 Q: If you start medication, can you go off it by losing weight down the road?

 A: “Yes, you can, but it depends on what your body is doing and how well it’s dealing with glucose,” says Marrero.
 “Even if you don’t stop all medication, you can still improve your diabetes.
 There are people who start at one dose and reduce it significantly because they’ve lost weight.”

 What lifestyle changes can help type 2 diabetes?

 Medications can be helpful, but lifestyle modifications are key.
 “Nutrition and physical activity are central to the management of type 2 diabetes,” Reusch says.
-Losing weight and keeping it off through healthy habits can even help type 2 diabetes go into remission, which is when glucose levels return to nondiabetic ranges and stay there for at least six months, with no diabetes medications.
+Losing weight and keeping it off through healthy habits can even help T2D go into remission, which is when glucose levels return to nondiabetic ranges and stay there for at least six months, with no diabetes medications.

 There’s no one-size-fits all diet plan for those with diabetes.
-That’s why the WeightWatchers Diabetes-Tailored Plan offers a personalised weight-loss regimen that takes your condition into account along with your goals and your favourite foods—and it’s proven to work, lowering both body weight and blood sugar levels.
+That’s why the WeightWatchers® Diabetes-Tailored Plan offers a personalized weight-loss regimen that takes your condition into account along with your goals and your favorite foods—and it’s proven to work, lowering both body weight and blood sugar levels.